Dale G. Renlund

 Dale Gunnar Renlund (born November 13, 1952) is an American religious leader and former cardiologist who serves in the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority of the church since 2009.
-Currently, he is the eleventh most senior apostle in the church.
+Currently, he is the tenth most senior apostle in the church.

 Early life

 Renlund was born on November 13, 1952, in Salt Lake City, Utah, to Mats Åke Renlund and Mariana Andersson.
 Renlund's parents were from Finland and Sweden and immigrated to the United States so they could marry in an LDS Church temple.
 Since his parents did not yet know English, Renlund's first language was Swedish.
 For three years while he was a teenager, Renlund lived with his parents in Sweden where his father was a building missionary for the LDS Church.
 From 1972 to 1974 Renlund returned to Sweden where he served as a full-time missionary for the LDS Church.